arnowelzel/lightbox-photoswipe/readme.txt

 = How to use the PhotoSwipe API? =

+Note: this only applies for PhotoSwipe 4!
+Starting with PhotoSwipe 5 there is no API hook yet.

 The PhotoSwipe instance for the gallery is available as `window.lbwpsPhotoSwipe` after the gallery was initialized.
 Please note, that this variable is `null` if the lightbox is not open!
 This can be used to build your own extensions using the PhotoSwipe API.
 Also see [https://photoswipe.com/documentation/api.html](https://photoswipe.com/documentation/api.html) how to use the API.

 = How to change the order of the images in the lightbox? =